moodle/devdocs/docs/guides/templates/index.md

 ```

 The properties available on the `globals.config` object are the same as normally exposed for JavaScript; these are gathered from `get_config_for_javascript()` function in `lib/outputrequirementslib.php`.
+This object is only available when using client-side Mustache rendering in JavaScript; it is not added to templates rendered with the PHP Mustache engine.

 ## Core templates